-This metric continues to difficult to update due to the lack of 'real time' carbon assessment data and for this reason the benchmark figure remains unchanged from the previous year.
+This metric continues to be difficult to update due to the lack of 'real time' carbon assessment data and for this reason the benchmark figure remains unchanged from the previous year.

 The basis of calculation of the benchmark noted above was undertaken using the current RICS methodology (1st edition - published in 2017) of the RICS methodology.
-However, it should be noted that any figures noted are notional, based upon the carbon 'properties' of typical building components (generally) and therefore do not relate to housing alone.
+A 2nd edition was published in September 2023 and will be used as the basis of the methodology for calculation purposes going forward.
+However, it should be noted that any figures noted are still notional, based upon the carbon 'properties' of typical building components (generally) and therefore do not relate to housing alone.

-Real 'live' and consistent carbon data will only start to become available once BCIS publish their database, expected in Autumn 2023.
+Real 'live' and consistent carbon data will only start to become available once the BCIS database (known as the Built Environment Carbon Database (BECD)) becomes populated with project data - this will take some time, given that the BECD was only launched by BCIS in October 2023.